 Admission is FREE, and you may bring a leashed dog.

-The eighth annual edition of this popular festival features vendor booths of arts and crafts, a children’s play area, local food and beverage vendors, and live acoustic music.
+If 2022 is anything like other years, the festival will feature vendor booths of arts and crafts, a children’s play area, local food and beverage vendors, and live acoustic music.

 Know before you go…

 This is a rain or shine event.
 However, certain events maybe canceled or rescheduled depending on the weather.
 High winds may cause some Festival closure.

 The entertainment schedule has not been posted.
 Out of consideration for the park’s residential neighbors, it will be acoustical music performances only — no amplification.